learn-co-curriculum/dsc-recursive-functions-lab/README.md

 Now that you've seen a little preview of recursive functions, it's time to give them a try!

 ## Objectives

 You will be able to:

-* Understand and use the concept of a recursive function
+* Describe the concept of a recursive function
+* Create a recursive function
-* Understand scope in the context of recursive functions
+* Demonstrate how local scope changes with recursive functions
-* Understand and compare depth first versus breadth first searches
+* Compare depth first versus breadth first searches

 ## Fibonacci